Dupe Culture: How Flavor Dupes Are Reshaping the Industry

 Conclusion

 Dupe Culture is reshaping the way consumers shop for food, driving the rise of knockoff products that rival name brands in both price and taste.
 While generic versions of basic food items like pasta and canned goods are widely accepted, consumers still cling to name brands for specialty items with distinct flavor profiles.
 For flavor creators, the challenge is to deliver products that capture the essence of these iconic tastes while offering a price advantage.
-As this trend continues to grow, flavor innovation will play a central role in determining which dupes can truly compete with their name-brand counterparts.
+As this trend continues to grow, flavor innovation will play a central role in determining which flavor dupes can truly compete with their name-brand counterparts.